jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

 A person appointed under section 157ZJ(2)(b) must not enter and search any place, or inspect, remove, or take copies of any information, papers, documents, records, or things in the possession, or under the control, of any person unless that person is authorised by search warrant issued under section 157ZM.

 ### 157ZM Search warrant may be issued
-(1) A Judge of the High Court or a District Court Judge may issue a search warrant in terms of clause 5 of Schedule 4 to a person appointed under section 157ZJ(2)(b) if the Judge is satisfied that there is reasonable cause to believe that a deposit taker has committed an offence under this Part.
+(1) An issuing officer (within the meaning of section 3 of the Search and Surveillance Act 2012) may issue a search warrant to a person appointed under section 157ZJ(2)(b) if the issuing officer is satisfied that there is reasonable cause to believe that a deposit taker has committed an offence under this Part.
-(2) The provisions of Schedule 4 apply to a search warrant issued under this section.
+(2) The provisions of Part 4 of the Search and Surveillance Act 2012 (except sections 118 and 119) apply.

 ### 157ZN Privileges
 (1) If a person could, in a criminal proceeding, assert a privilege under sections 54 to 57 of the Evidence Act 2006 in respect of any communication or information, the person is taken to have the same privilege for the purposes of—
   (a) a request to supply access to accounting and other records of the deposit taker or provide information relating to those records under section 157ZI(2); and
-  (b) a notice under section 157ZJ(2)(a); and
+  (b) a notice under section 157ZJ(2)(a).
-  (c) a search warrant issued under section 157ZM.
+  (c)
 (2) Subsection (3) applies to documents that are books of account or accounting records referred to in section 55(1) of the Evidence Act 2006.
 (3) The application by subsection (1) of section 54 of the Evidence Act 2006 (which relates to the privilege for communications with legal advisers) does not prevent, limit, or affect—
   (a) the issue of, or the obligation to comply with, a notice under section 157ZJ(2)(a) in respect of a document to which this subsection applies; or
-  (b) the issue or execution of a search warrant under section 157ZM in respect of a document to which this subsection applies; or
+  (b)
-  (c) the admissibility, in a criminal proceeding under this Part, of any evidence that relates to the contents of a document obtained as a result of a notice under section 157ZJ(2)(a) or a search warrant issued under section 157ZM.
+  (c) the admissibility, in a criminal proceeding under this Part, of any evidence that relates to the contents of a document obtained as a result of a notice under section 157ZJ(2)(a).
 (4) A person who has a privilege under this section has the right— (a) to refuse to disclose a communication or information to which the privilege would apply if it were sought to be disclosed in a criminal proceeding; and
   (b) to prevent the search of any such communication or information; and